Citigroup profit beats estimates on reserve release | Business

 Citigroup profit beats estimates on reserve release

-Revenue plunged 12%, loans were down 3% and expenses rose 7%.
-Jane Fraser, who became CEO earlier this year, is trying to turn around Citigroup, which has been crippled for years by poor risk and control systems.
+Revenue plunged 12%, while loans were down 3%.
+Citi's consumer bank shrank during the quarter, as fewer consumers took loans on their cards, while deposits also took a hit across all regions.
+Overall consumer banking revenue fell 7% to $6.8 billion.

+Revenue from fixed income trading, a strong suit for the bank, slumped 43% from a year earlier when trading in global financial markets soared to record levels on volatility in the first months of the COVID-19 pandemic.
+On Tuesday, both JPMorgan Chase and Goldman Sachs reported big declines in bond trading revenue.

-The 7% rise in expenses was led by spending to improve those systems to comply with demands from regulators.
+Expenses at Citigroup jumped by 7% during the quarter, led by spending to improve its risk and control systems to comply with demands from regulators.
 The size of the increase suggested that the bank might miss its estimate from April that expenses for the full-year would increase only 2% to 3%.
-Expenses are a particular concern for Citigroup investors as the bank has been unable to say how much money and time it will take to meet the requirements of regulators and fix its systems.
+Investors are particularly concerned about the expenses as the bank has been unable to say how much money and time it will take to meet the requirements of regulators and fix its systems.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)